aws/aws-sam-cli/designs/sam-config.md

 Why samconfig under `.aws-sam`
 ---------------------------------

+> The below two don't answer the above question.
+Instead, they give technical implementation answers to questions not asked like "How is the .aws-sam directory made?" and "Are any files in .aws-sam git ignored?".
+The ideas surfaced in the previous PR's discussion were lost.
+For example, in the PR threads it was for a short time in the root of the project but then put back into .aws-sam.
+I recommend clearly stating here an answer to the above question in terms of goals, not technical implementations.

 The `.aws-sam` directory within the project directory is created with normal 755 permissions as default without any special permisions. `sam build` only creates a build directory within `.aws-sam` as `.aws-sam/build`.
 This directory is erased and re-built on every build. but top level directory is left unaffected.

 The `.gitignore` specified in the init apps also only have `.aws-sam/build` ignored and not anything else.